 I cannot wait for you to give this Millionaire Bar recipe a try!
 Please snap a picture and share it with me!
 Seeing your kitchen creations makes my day and encourages me to keep creating new recipes for you!

-5. Transfer to baking dish and press into an even layer (wet your hands or a spatula or cover hands in cling wrap to avoid sticking).
-Bake at 350 F. for 20-24 minutes until set on top and browned.
+4. Transfer to baking dish and press into an even layer (wet your hands or a spatula or cover hands in cling wrap to avoid sticking).
+Bake at 350 F. for 20-24 minutes until set on top and golden.

-9. Cut and sprinkle with flaky sea salt (makes 15 bars).
-Store in freezer up to 3 months (Eat straight from freezer!)
+8. Cut and sprinkle with flaky sea salt (makes 15 bars).
+Store in freezer for up to 3 months (Eat straight from the freezer!)

 Almond Butter Substitutes: easily swap the almond butter for peanut butter, cashew butter, sunflower seed butter, or any nut or seed butter or choice!
 Tahini might even be a yummy option!